Fractured Magic: Chapter Ten

 “But why?”

 “It doesn't matter.
-And the stupid prince—”
+And the prince—”

-“What's wrong with Niko?!”
+“What’s wrong with Niko?”

-Dinara waited for more, but when she realized it wasn't coming, she rolled her eyes.
-“You sound like a kid throwing a tantrum, Roman.
-You could at least give it a try.”
+Dinara waited for more explanation, but when she realized it wasn’t coming, she rolled her eyes.
+“You sound like a kid throwing a tantrum, Roman,” she said.
+She threw her hands up, frustrated.
+“But fine, I’ll leave it.
+Now, ask how my rehearsal went.”

 Roman blinked.
 “What?”